seapagan/github-changelog-md/docs/usage.md

 hide them.
 Some releases have a lot of dependency updates, so this can be useful to keep the changelog more readable.

+### `--contrib` / `--no-contrib`

+Choose whether to create the `CONTRIBUTORS.md` file.
+By default this will be `False` (`--no-contrib`), but you can use the `--contrib` option to enable it.

+!!! warning "Possibly LONG operation"

+    This can take a while to run, as it has to query the GitHub API for each contributor.
+If you have a lot of contributors or many PR's, it can take a few minutes to complete.

+    In this case it is recommended to only run this option when you are ready to release a new version, and not every time you run the tool.

+    In future versions I will add the ability to cache the contributors list, which should speed things up a lot

 ## Hide PR from the Changelog

 If there is a PR that you do **NOT** wish to include in the changelog for some